 With the capability to monitor any changes made to files, a file integrity monitoring tool can provide real-time data from your company’s network and user roles, all while validating the integrity of the applications and operating systems.
 Integrating file integrity monitoring into your preparedness supports not only your end goal to be SOX compliant, but also keeps all changes made recorded to aid in your audit trail.

 Now that you hold the knowledge to prepare for your upcoming SOX audit, you can begin to ensure you’re compliant with the above-mentioned tips.
-If you are not 100 percent sure of our organization’s SOX compliance status, a great first step is to make sure your IT security software is up to date.
-With that behind you, you can begin to plan the self audit and more.
+If you are not 100 percent sure of your organization’s SOX compliance status, a great first step is to make sure your IT security software is up to date.
+With that behind you, you can begin to plan the self-audit and more.